pnnl/tesp/install/Windows/Windows_build.rst

  make
  make install

-Use manual commands for the Java Binding on Windows, because the Linux/Mac CMake files don't work on Windows yet.
+Use manual commands for the Java FNCS Binding on Windows, because the Linux/Mac CMake files don't work on Windows yet.
 Also make sure that the JDK/bin directory is in your path.

 Your Java version may have removed *javah*.
 If that's the case, use *javac -h* instead.